 - nannies who voluntarily register with Ofsted

 - childcare on non-domestic premises.

-The Ofsted Early years and childcare registration handbook explains the types of provider not required to register with Ofsted.
+The types of provider not required to register with Ofsted are detailed on GOV.UK.
 If you do not need to register you can still choose to be on the voluntary part of the Childcare Register, as long as you meet the requirements.
 These may include some holiday play schemes, out of school clubs and crèches.

 Ofsted has 2 childcare registers:

 - The Early Years Register - you must register on this if you care for children from birth to the 31 August following their 5th birthday.

 - The Childcare Register - a compulsory part covers children who are cared for from the ages of 5-8.
 You can choose to register for the voluntary part if you want to provide care that is not covered by the compulsory part.

 Find out how to apply to register on GOV.UK.

 Watch Ofsted's short film about registering as an early years provider.